Munosei/Munosei.github.io/README.md

 ## 🎨 Features
 - 🌸 **Whimsical Animal Crossing Aesthetic** – Soft pastels, rounded corners, and a friendly atmosphere.
-- 🎵 **Background Music** – Enjoy a relaxing tune as you explore (just like a visit to K.K.
-Slider's concert!).
 - 🏡 **Sections for Everything** – About Me, Projects, and Contact, all wrapped up in a cozy UI.
 - 🎮 **Dynamic and Minimalist** – A simple but delightful way to showcase creativity.